FrozenWolf-Cyber/TRINIT_Import_solution_DEV04/README.md

 ## Introduction
 A LinkedIn profile is often the best way to get to know a person, without even talking to them.
 An ideal LinkedIn profile contains their educational qualifications, experience, projects they have worked on, contact info etc. A LinkedIn profile is very useful for recruiters who can get to know more about a candidate applying to a job/internship.

-This repository is a submission part to the "DEV04" problem statement by the team "import_solution", for the [Tri-NITT Hackathon 2022](https://tri-nit-hackathon.github.io/).
+This repository is a submission part to the "DEV04" problem statement by the team "import_solution", for the [Tri-NIT Hackathon 2022](https://tri-nit-hackathon.github.io/).
 The problem statement mentions to build an interface that can find a person’s LinkedIn profile using only their email ID.

 ## Proposed Method